HugoooPerrin/Quasi-Newton_on_GPU/README.md

 # Quasi-Newton_on_GPU

-Implementation of L-BFGS and VL-BFGS on GPU
+Implementation of L-BFGS and VL-BFGS on GPU relying on PyTorch framework.

+This work is based on (Large-scale L-BFGS using MapReduce)[http://papers.nips.cc/paper/5333-large-scale-l-bfgs-using-mapreduce.pdf].

+Here is an example of the speed-up (5000 features and 200 000 samples):